WebAssembly/spec/spectec/test-prose/TEST.md

 Blocktype_ok/typeidx
 - the block type (_IDX typeidx) is valid with the function type t_1* -> t_2* if:
-  - the function type C.TYPES[typeidx] is defined in the context.
+  - the function type C.TYPES[typeidx] exists.
   - C.TYPES[typeidx] is t_1* -> t_2*.

 Instr_ok/nop